-However, with two years, Finland achieved something most never thought would be possible.
+However, within two years, Finland achieved something most never thought would be possible.
 Where it was in 2016 was as low an ebb as any nation could be.
 Nevertheless, Finland began winning when it mattered, and on Nov.
 15, 2019, history unfolded on home soil.
 With a chance at history, Finland secured its ticket to Euro 2020 and its first major tournament.
 Impressive considering that in 2016, Finland failed to win a single game.

-A Half-Century of Seeking Revelancy
+A Half-Century of Seeking Relevancy

 Finland debuted at a qualifying tournament on June 16, 1937, at the now-demolished Rasunda Stadion in Stockholm, Sweden.
 That 1938 World Cup qualifier against Sweden was the first of 22 European World Cup qualifiers.
 Finland lost all four of its qualifiers and failed to score in any of those matches.
 The nation waited until Sept.
 26, 1965, when it defeated Poland 2-0, to achieve its first World Cup qualifying victory.

 Over a year later, Finland debuted in the European Championship qualifying.
 The Nordic nation recorded two opening draw at its home stadium, with Juhani Peltonen scoring Finland's first qualifying goal ever.
-It would not be until the late 1970s when Finland's had its first realistic chance at reaching a major tournament.
+It would not be until the late 1970s that Finland had its first realistic chance at reaching a major tournament.
 Consecutive victories over Greece and Hungary at its Olympiastadion had Finland atop its qualifying group.
 In a rematch of its opening group match on Oct.
 11, 1978, Finland had one of its worst games ever.
 Its 8-1 loss in Athens to Greece changed the outlook of the group.
 Though it opened with two qualifying losses, Greece ultimately qualified for its first major tournament, with Finland missing out on Euro 1980 by one point.

 New Names Seeking Glory

 Finland's 1990 World Cup qualification campaign saw the nation overmatched against two heavyweights in West Germany and the Netherlands.
 Nevertheless, it was a friendly one month before that final qualifier that saw what would be the first significant player of what would be Finland's "golden generation."
 The Oct.
-11, 1989 friendly against Trinidad and Tobago marked the first of what would become a national record 137 caps for Jari Litmanen.
+11, 1989, friendly against Trinidad and Tobago marked the first of what would become a national record 137 caps for Jari Litmanen.

-It was during the early 1990s where many of Finland's greatest players began their mark.
-In a friendly against Tunisia, defender Sami Hyppiä earned what would be the first of 105 caps for Finland.
+It was during the early 1990s that many of Finland's greatest players began their mark.
+In a friendly against Tunisia, defender Sami Hyppiä earned the first of 105 caps for Finland.
 He is currently Finland's goalkeeper coach, and it was in this position where Antti Niemi was Finland's top goalkeeper.
 Paatelainen was one of Finland's goal-scoring players.
 While Paatelainen's seven goals led in its qualifying group during Euro 1996, Finland lost five matches, including a pair of losses to eventual participants Russia and Scotland.

 In 1996, Finland had its coach the nation hoped to reach a major tournament.
 Finland hired Richard Møller Nielsen as its next manager.
 Just four years earlier, Nielsen guided his native Denmark to a championship at Euro 1996.
-The goal for Finland was to reach the 1998 World Cup, but that dream seemed in jeopardy after two opening losses.
+Finland's goal was to reach the 1998 World Cup, but that dream seemed in jeopardy after two opening losses.
 However, Finland managed a stunning draw against Norway.
 On Sept.
 6, 1997, Litmanen opened the scoring in a vital match in Switzerland - a 2-1 victory in Lausanne ahead of its final match in qualifying.

 All Finland needed to do was defeat Hungary to reach a playoff.
 Antti Sumiala's 63rd-minute goal had Finland on the precipice, only for an own goal in stoppage time to deny Finland a playoff berth.
 Nielsen stayed on to guide Finland during Euro 2000 qualifying.
 Mika-Matten Paatelainen scored the winning goal against Moldova to open up the qualifying campaign after Finland trailed 2-1.
 A month later, on Oct.
-14, 1998, Paatelainen opened the scoring five minutes into what became an upset victory on the road - a 3-1 victory in Istanbul that saw Litmanen scored late in the match.
+14, 1998, Paatelainen opened the scoring five minutes into what became an upset victory on the road - a 3-1 victory in Istanbul that saw Litmanen score late in the match.
 However, Finland struggled in its next four qualifiers, including a scoreless draw in Moldova.
 In the end, a 4-1 victory against Northern Ireland would not be enough for Finland.